DeFi Explained

 If you’re good with numbers and trading, it’s also possible to participate in so-called DeFi Yield Farming.
 Essentially, this process involves borrowing tokens which you can then lend out in order to earn more interest than you pay on the initial loan.
 It can get rather complex and certainly carries substantial risks, but it’s another proven way of making profit within the crypto space.

-Explaining DeFi to fiance
+explaining DeFi to fiance

 Anthony Sassano tweeted this representation of his efforts to explain yield farming to his fiance.